ThachNgocTran/SparkStreamingWithTwitter/README.md

 # Spark Streaming With Twitter
 In Spark Summit 2014 [2], there was a hand-on exercise on Streaming with Twitter.
-Now I am reproducing this exercise using the latest versions at present (May-2016).
+I am reproducing this exercise using the latest versions at present (May-2016).

-This is the (almost) complete source code.
-All one needs to do is to fill in Twitter's credentials [6].
+This is the (almost) complete source code (I finished the missing part "Your code goes here" in the exercise).
+All one needs to do now is to fill in Twitter's credentials [6].
 The library dependencies (Twitter4J, spark-streaming-twitter) are also included here for convenience.

 There are two ways to reproduce: